wbazant/markerAlignmentsPaper/paper.md

 We recently sought to add EukDetect results our web-based resource, MicrobiomeDB.org [@oliveira2018microbiomedb], in order to allow eukaryote detection across a range of human metagenomic studies currently available on the site.
 Since the EukDetect pipeline does not allow for adjustment of filtering thresholds and it is not packaged for containerised deployments, we decided to implement our own tool, with a more flexible software architecture.
 We retained EukDetect's reference of marker genes with the aim of producing directly comparable results, kept `bowtie2` [@langmead2012fast] since it has been shown to be a sensitive aligner [@thankaswamy2017evaluation], and, to better understand the filtering process used by EukDetect, conducted a simulation-based evaluation.
 We noticed that a filter based on MAPQ scores, though necessary for EukDetect's high specificity, removes correct alignments for which `bowtie2` has inferior but closely scored alternatives.

-Considering how the difficulty of detecting a taxon may be affected by similarity of its sequence to nearest references led us to develop CORALE (for <u>C</u>lustering <u>o</u>f <u>R</u>eference <u>Al</u>ignm<u>e</u>nts), an approach to processing marker gene alignments based on exploiting information in shared alignments to reference genes through clustering.
+Considering how the difficulty of detecting a taxon may be affected by similarity of its sequence to nearest references led us to develop CORALE (for \underline{C}lustering \underline{o}f \underline{R}eference \underline{Al}ignm\underline{e}nts), an approach to processing marker gene alignments based on exploiting information in shared alignments to reference genes through clustering.
 This allows for sensitive and accurate detection while also enabling inference of novel species not present in the reference.

 \newpage